Tsongas Center

-The Tsongas Center at UMass Lowell (formerly the Tsongas Arena) is a multi-purpose facility owned by the University of Massachusetts Lowell and located in Lowell, Massachusetts.
+Tsongas Center at UMass Lowell (formerly Tsongas Arena) is a multi-purpose facility owned by the University of Massachusetts Lowell and located in Lowell, Massachusetts.
 The arena was opened on January 27, 1998, and dedicated to the memory of the late Paul Tsongas, prominent Lowell native and U.S. senator.
 The arena was built with $4 million in funding from both the city and the university, plus another $20 million contributed from the Commonwealth of Massachusetts.

 About the arena

 The facility is home to the NCAA Division I University of Massachusetts Lowell River Hawks ice hockey team, which competes in the Hockey East Association and men's basketball team which play for the America East Conference.
+It is also home to the Massachusetts Pirates of the Indoor football League and the Boston Fleet of the Professional Women's Hockey League.
 The facility was also home to the Lowell Lock Monsters and the Lowell Devils ice hockey team, which competed in the American Hockey League from 1998 to 2010.
-The Devils ended their stay in Lowell due to financial difficulties and the arena's new ownership and moved to Albany, New York, to compete as the Albany Devils.
+The Devils ended their stay in Lowell due to being unable to negotiate a new lease after ownership was sold to UMass Lowell and moved to Albany, New York, to compete as the Albany Devils.